P4ssaro/p4ssaro.github.io/README.md

 2* It isn't even avaliable on my country so I definetly won't add it until it stops being country-restricted

 3* Yandex search, even though it is Russian, has an English version, while Baidu doesn't

+---

+**Not all console/text-based browsers may work on the console.html, as it was only tested with Links and Browsh.**